Measuring your return on investment matters

 App campaigns can help you find different types of users for your app.
 You may want to get installs for a new app or you may want to focus on driving in-app actions.

 Set up App campaign differently depending on your app’s immediate marketing goal.

 Managing multiple App campaigns

-It’s better to set up a new campaign if you’d like to start optimising for a different goal.
-A new campaign will be better at optimising your bids and ads for an audience who can meet each goal.
+It’s better to set up a new campaign if you’d like to start optimizing for a different goal.
+A new campaign will be better at optimizing your bids and ads for an audience who can meet each goal.

 If you want to accomplish multiple goals simultaneously, you can set up concurrent App campaigns that may at times compete for similar types of users.
 To reduce this effect, increase the bid and budget for the App campaign that meets your immediate goal:

 1. Build a user base for a new app

 If you want to get the most installs for a target cost per install (CPI), create a App campaign that optimizes for “Install volume” and targets “All users”.

 This set-up will focus on building a user base for your app.
 As you get more new users, you’ll collect conversion data to identify trends among the more valuable users.